-Specifically we employ a highly absorptive porphyrin (Meso-tetra (4-sulfonatophenyl) porphine; TPPS4) with a highly soluble, cationic peptide backbone.
-The TPPS4 is known to form "J-aggregates" which can serve as a molecular wire, but only at very low pH.
-We have successfully designed peptides that promote TPPS4 J-aggregate formation at higher pH conditions.
-These complexes have been shown to spontaneously form in solution and are capable of transferring electrons between TPPS4 monomers within the aggregate 30x faster than non aggregated systems.
+Specifically we employ a highly absorptive porphyrin (Meso-tetra (4-sulfonatophenyl) porphine; $TPPS_4$) with a highly soluble, cationic peptide backbone.
+The $TPPS_4$ is known to form "J-aggregates" which can serve as a molecular wire, but only at very low pH.
+We have successfully designed peptides that promote $TPPS_4$ J-aggregate formation at higher pH conditions.
+These complexes have been shown to spontaneously form in solution and are capable of transferring electrons between $TPPS_4$ monomers within the aggregate 30x faster than non aggregated systems.
 We have also developed a series of next-generation peptides with greater solubility and flexibility in sequence.
 From this work we aim to:

-- Increase the pH range at which the complexes are stable - Design new peptide scaffolds which can nucleate large excitonically coupled TPPS4 aggregates - Investigate the dynamics of the electron transfer in the aggregate state - Develop nucleating peptides which promote aggregates larger than the peptide scaffold
+- · Increase the pH range at which the complexes are stable - Design new peptide scaffolds which can nucleate large excitonically coupled TPPS4 aggregates - •Decipher the structure-activity relationship in the peptide porphyrin aggregate - Develop nucleating peptides which promote aggregates larger than the peptide scaffold